papivot/pace-docs/PKS Cluster Access.md

 This can be done by SSHing into the master using the BOSH CLI -

+The following commands are executed from the OpsMan

 > ```shell
 > bosh alias-env gcp -e 10.0.0.5 --ca-cert /var/tempest/workspaces/default/root_ca_certificate
 > bosh -e gcp log-in
 > bosh -e gcp deployments
+> bosh -e gcp -d service-instance_47267983-9989-41ce-bc33-905e249b1fbc vms
 > ```

  #### OpenID Connect Tokens